Sunan-zhao/LESnets/README.md

 ```bash
 python train_pino.py --config_path config/DHIT/PI_FNO_L6_W80_M12_data5000_g0_gp05_fDNS_cslr1e5.yaml
 ```
-To run LESnets with different model parameter, use the .yaml file with different "L", "W","M";
+To run LESnets with different model parameter, use the .yaml file with different "L", "W", "M";

 To run LESnets with different number of initial fields, use the .yaml file with different "data";